OSGeo/gdal/src/raster_info.rst

   But for Windows, you can almost have the same behavior by doing

   ::

       gdal raster convert <input> <shortcut.vrt>

-As those Sentinel 2 filenames are quite long, you can of course create symbolic to them with:
+As those Sentinel 2 filenames are quite long, you can of course create symbolic links to them with:

 ::